-While chatting with Clive we understood, that from all the people we know he is the only one with such big volunteering experience.
+While chatting with Clive we understood, that from all the people we know he is the only one with such a big volunteering experience.
 His stories inspired us.
-So, here it is, interview with Clive.
+So we decided to make an interview with Clive.
 Let this man’s life story be an inspiration for some of you as well!

 Hi, my name is Clive Richards.
 I was born in the UK and have lived in Vancouver, Los Angeles and Maui Hawaii.
 I am now on an open ended travel lifestyle through the Workaway website.
 My passion is art (painting) and this lifestyle gives me the time to develop my art, along with never ending inspiration through the people I meet and places I go.

 If you would like to see some of my art, you can view it at my website cliverichards.simpl.com.